5 New Year’s Resolutions for Your Workshop

 One of the simplest ways to make sure that you start the New Year off on the right foot in your workshop is to create better systems for storing and organizing your tools and materials.
-While a messy workshop can sometimes just be a sign of someone hard at work, it can also be a barrier that prevents you from getting started on whatever project you want tackle next.
-Keeping things clean and organized can serve as a great motivator and creates a productive environment to get work done.
+While a messy workshop can sometimes just be a sign of someone hard at work, it can also be a barrier that prevents you from getting started on whatever project you want to tackle next.
+Keeping things clean and organized serves as a great motivator and creates a productive environment to get work done.

 Get On Top of Tool Maintenance

 If it’s been a while since you last thought about deep-cleaning your tools, chances are you’ve got some residual gunk to clean up.
 Performing less-common maintenance tasks (like cleaning the rust off of tools) at the beginning of the year will ensure that you have all of your tools at your disposal when the need arises.
 Go through your workshop and make sure that all of your tools are not damaged and in working condition.
-It’s also a good idea to create a regular tool maintenance schedule, so that you’re not stuck repeating this step a year from now.
+It’s also a good idea to create a regular tool maintenance schedule so that you’re not stuck repeating this step a year from now.

 Challenge Yourself to Complete One Project a Month

 Want to really get stuff done in the New Year?
 Set some goals.
 Go through your calendar and pick out at least one workshop project that you want to get done each month.
 Setting that basic goal will make sure that you are in your workshop regularly, and more inspiration will come with each project you check off of the list.
 Need some ideas to get started?
 Here are 12 masterpiece woodworking projects you can DIY.

 Remember Safety Checks